scrabbletank/farhome-rules/rulesdoc.md

 Reach out to a creature you can see and stop their heart.
 Make a spellcasting roll against the creatures stamina save, adding a terrible die if they have more than half their wounds remaining.
 On failure they take 5 wound dice in damage and all healing they receive is half as effective until they take a long rest.
 On a critical they are stunned until the end of their next turn.
 On success they take half damage, rounded down, and have no additional effects.
 Casting this on a creature already under the effects of _Heart Grip_ has no effect.

-Add a wound die to the damage for every level above 5th.
+Add a wound die to the damage for every level cast above 5th.

 ___
 #### Impale